 Trade school isn't always easy, and it can be a big transition from high school.
 But with practice and determination (which is one of the characteristics), all the traits of a successful student can be yours!

 - Hardworking: Some classes may come easy to you, others not as much.
 But if you are motivated and know what it takes to get the job done, then you already have one major key to educational success.

 - Engaged: You’re present in all things to do with your education, from classes to clubs and beyond.
 You learn from mistakes, which you aren’t afraid to make.
-Raising your hand in class is a knee-jerk reaction when you have a question or concern.
+Raising your hand in class comes naturally to you when you have a question or concern.
 You’re there, and you’re prepared to learn everything you possibly can.

 - Goal-oriented: Despite all the fun you can have in college, you’re there for one main reason.
-It’s your goals that drive you forward, steering you toward the path of a prosperous college experience.
+Your goals drive you forward, steering you toward the path of a prosperous college experience.

-- Persistent: You fully understand that the going will get tough, but that only drives you harder.
+- Persistent: You fully understand that the going will get tough at times, but that only drives you forward.
 School takes extra effort, and you’re not afraid to roll up your sleeves and get down and dirty with your work.

-Two to three hours of studying per semester hour can add up to a full time job.
+The hours you spend studying per semester can quickly add up to a full time job.
 If you have 15 hours worth of classes, then that means you can expect to put in 30-45 hours of hitting the books.
-There’s little time left in the week to do anything else, just school and study.
-Factor in a part to full time job, and hopefully, you’ll be left a moment for a tiny bit of a social life.
-It seems all too much for one human being.
-Truly, it’s not; you’ll be fine if you take a look at the following tips.
+There’s little time left in the week to do anything else.

 Keep these three major distractions to a minimum: